Vexed01/Vex-Cogs/docs/cogs/status.rst

 Stop status updates for a specific service in this server.

-If you don't specify a channel, I will use the current channel
+If you don't specify a channel, I will use the current channel.